Multivariate and A/B test analytics

 The Initial Test tab shows the metrics for each variant from the initial A/B test sent to a portion of your target segment.

-This page also contains a breakdown of users’ preferred variants based on a combination of certain characteristics.
-These characteristics are:
+If the fallback method is used to determine personalized variants, the Initial Test tab shows a breakdown of users’ preferred variants based on a combination of certain characteristics.

 - Recency: When they last had a session